 Are you wondering what kind of apples are best for muffins?

-While you can use any type of apple for muffins there are some apples that hold up during the baking process than others.
+While you can use any apple for muffins, some apples hold up better during baking than others.

 I like to use the Jonagold, Braeburn, Honeycrisp, or even Granny Smith apples.
 They all have a lot of great flavor and are sturdier apples.